The 10 Best Freediving Books

 Breatheology: The Art of Conscious Breathing by Stig Avall Severinsen

 Have you ever wondered how important breathing is for people?
 In the hustle and bustle of passing days, we often do not give ourselves time to think about it.
-However, breathing is our life, what nourishes us with oxygen, gives us the energy to move forward and higher and deeper.
-“Those who breathe half live half,” says the cover of the book, written by Stig Severinsen.
-Using deep knowledge of yoga and physiology, this truly unique person wrote the book, which can be interesting not only for freedivers.
+However, breathing is our life, which nourishes us with oxygen and gives us the energy to move forward and higher and deeper.
+“Those who breathe half live half,” says the cover of the book written by Stig Severinsen.
+This truly unique person wrote the book using deep knowledge of yoga and physiology, which can be interesting not only for freedivers.
 It teaches breathing techniques for different purposes and contains advice on how to deal with stress and get more energy.
 It can help you change your lifestyle to a healthier, happier, and more efficient one.

 Breatheology by Stig Avall Severinsen